Lego Batman 3: Beyond Gotham: Reception

-Even though she called the controls "clunky", opined that the gameplay was "repetitive", and felt that the game sometimes provides needless frustration, GamesRadar's Kate Gray awarded the game a 3 out of 5.
-She praised the series' formula for "still working", called the world design and technical rendering "excellent", and complimented the "zany, creative" humour.
+GamesRadar's Kate Gray awarded the game a 3 out of 5.
+Despite describing the controls "clunky" and the gameplay as "repetitive", Gray praised the series' formula for "still working", called the world design and technical rendering "excellent", and complimented the "zany, creative" humour.
 Gray stated: "Lego Batman 3 has all the ingredients of the other, enjoyable, Lego superhero games, but is let down by clunky controls, poor signposting and questionable translations of well-known comic book personalities."

 Andrew Reiner from Game Informer scored the game a 7.5 out of 10, enjoying the Lego adaptation of the DC Comics Universe, but disliking the excessive exploration and out-of-place celebrity cameos.
 He praised the overall sound, particularly liking the blend of powerful orchestral scores and TV show theme songs, but called the voice acting a "mixed bag".
 Reiner also liked the gameplay tweaks, calling the item collecting process "more rewarding" and enjoying the suit transformation mechanic, even though it is sometimes tedious.
 "The act of smashing Lego constructs and gathering studs hasn't changed since the first Lego game", Reiner said, "and I gotta say, it's still just as much fun now as it was back in the day."

 Tom Orry of VideoGamer.com scored the game an 8/10, praising the characters, amount of content, and visuals, but criticizing the game's familiarity.
 Orry wrote: "LEGO Batman 3 starts slow and then gets a lot better, and then overwhelms with so much content it's hard to be disappointed.
-It's hard to get really excited about a game that feels largely similar to how the series started with LEGO Star Wars almost 10 years ago on the PlayStation 2, but DC and LEGO fans won't care as much about the sameness.
+It's hard to get really excited about a game that feels largely similar to how the series started with Lego Star Wars almost 10 years ago on the PlayStation 2, but DC and LEGO fans won't care as much about the sameness.
 For everyone else there's no doubt this is a classy package packed to the brim with content, but new ideas are definitely needed.
 LEGO Batman 3 eventually becomes very good but it's time the studio attempted to build a new mould."